-5. Now put those values into action and RECONNECT!
+5. Now let's put those values into action!

 Values are for acting on!
-This year, World Values Day the focus is on using our values to reconnect with ourselves and others, thus enhancing our own wellbeing and the wellbeing of those around us.
+This year World Values Day the focus is on using our values to build stronger communities, thus enhancing our own wellbeing and the wellbeing of those around us.
 It is about all of us helping each other to live more fulfilled and meaningful lives.

-The Covid-19 pandemic has brought home to us our need for connection, reminding us of our common humanity which makes connecting compassionately and meaningfully with others so essential for us all.
+The Covid-19 pandemic brought home to us our need for connection, reminding us of our common humanity which makes connecting compassionately and meaningfully with others so essential for us all.
+Many community groups responded to the crisis with inspiring initiatives that helped their local communities and the wider society in which they operated.